Firewalls: What You Need To Know (Function, Features, Capabilities)

 What Are The Takeaways Regarding Firewalls?

 After reading this article, you have a full understanding of firewalls.
 You know what they do, why they are important, how much they cost, the benefits of perimeter firewalls, and the reasons to consider deploying firewalls at different levels within your infrastructure.
-You also know the features to look for in a firewall and when you might need to consider a new one
+You also know what features to look for in a firewall and when you might need to consider a new one.

 At Kelser, we work with our customers to ensure they have everything they need to keep their IT infrastructure available, secure, and efficient.